dmachard/python-pdns-exporter/README.md

 # pdns-records-exporter

+This is a python module to export PowerDNS records database in several ways:
-PowerDNS records exporter to Bind zone format
+- export dns records to bind zone format
+- export dns records metrics

+Two modes are available to use this module:
+- by importing directly the module in your code
+- by running the server

 ## Installation